 Deciding what to feed chickens is one of the first things you’ll need to do when you bring a flock home.
 Are you trying to avoid corn or soy?
 Want to feed them organically to avoid GMOs?
-No matter what your preference is I suspect you’d like to feed your chickens without breaking the bank!
+No matter what your preference is I suspect you’d like to know how to feed your chickens without breaking the bank!

 What to feed chickens when you’re on a budget